What is the Risk Management Framework (RMF)?

 The first component in implementing the Risk Management Framework is to identify the risks that the organization faces.
 These might include strategic, legal, operational and privacy risks.

 It is important to note that risk identification is not a one-time process.
-The risks that an organization faces tend to change over time, so risk assessments will need to be performed on a periodic basis.
+An organization's risks tend to change over time, so risk assessments will need to be performed on a periodic basis.

 2. Measurement and assessment

-The goal behind the measurement and assessment component is to create a risk profile for each risk that has been identified.
-There are any number of different ways that organizations might complete the measurement and assessment phase of the process.
-In some cases, risk measurement might be based on something as simple as how much capital could potentially be lost as a result of the risk.
+In some cases, risk measurement might be based on something as simple as how much capital could potentially be lost because of the risk.
 However, in other cases, measuring the potential impact of a risk might be far more difficult.
 In the field of information security, for example, an organization might attempt to quantify the cost of a security breach compared with the cost of implementing a security mechanism that can help to mitigate the risk.

 3. Mitigation